soraghallaigh/FH-Training-App-Sencha/README.md

 	    ]
   	}),

-## Task - Create the app.views.Camera view.
+## Task - Create the 'app.views.Camera'

 Try to create the view that will be populated with our captured image.
 It should have the same basic structure as previous views.
 Remember, the camera controller is expecting a component with the 'camera_image' id.
 Once you have made an attempt scroll down to see a solution.